lleaff/coinmarketcap-extended-api/README.md

 Uses a local cache to avoid re-fetching coin info too frequently.
 The cache can be [configured or overriden](#cache) with a custom implementation.

 By default, most numbers are returned as [bignumber.js](https://github.com/MikeMcl/bignumber.js) instances.
-That behavior can be deactivated with a [constructor option](#option-bignumber).
+That behavior can be deactivated with a [constructor option](#option-bignumber) to make the library output only plain JavaScript numbers.
+This choice was made because default JavaScript numbers are represented by floats internally, and thus are imprecise. `BigNumber`s can be converted to plain JS numbers by calling `.toNumber` on them, or prefixing them with the unary operator `+`.

+Requires Node.js v7 or superior.
 This module cannot be used in browsers due to CSP restrictions.

 ## Installation